melindahiggins2000/A_Series_of_R_Workshops/workshop1/part1.md

 > View(z)
 ```

 The first one typed with a lowercase v gave an error.
 R is CaSe sensitive!!
 The variables `z` and `Z` are different.
 This is good and bad.
-It is good since adding case greatly expands the range of variable names that can be used but it is bad since you have to remember exactly the way a variable was typed for it to work.
+It is good since adding case greatly expands the range of variable names that can be used, but it is bad since you have to remember exactly the way a variable was typed for it to work.

 Next let's perform a transformation on z and save the results to a new variable called `sinz`.